The Haghia Sofia, Istanbul

 From €162 with a single-bed sleeper

-The train is priced in euros, but you will be charged in Turkish Lira or Bulgarian Lei.
+The train is priced in euros, paid in Turkish Lira or Bulgarian Lei.

 Cost if you use an Interrail pass